tensorflow/docs/site/en/get_started/mnist/mechanics.md

 ```

 We then generate a single variable to contain a counter for the global
-training step and the @{tf.train.Optimizer.minimize}
+training step and the `tf.train.Optimizer.minimize`
 op is used to both update the trainable weights in the system and increment the
 global step.
 This op is, by convention, known as the `train_op` and is what must
 be run by a TensorFlow session in order to induce one full step of training